abdrahmansoltan/Learning-Notes/Frontend/DEV/Modules & Bundlers.md

 export const uniqConst = uniq([1, 2, 2, 4]);
 ```

+- Here, it works by using the `import` and `export` keywords, and only the exported variables are available outside the module

 - it's different from **ES2015**
 - it's still not fully compatible with `Node.js`